changesets/ghcommit/.changeset/mean-trainers-develop.md

 "@changesets/ghcommit": minor
 ---

-Introduce `addDirectory` option for `commitChangesFromRepo` to allow users to specify a subdirectory of the git repository that should be used to add files from, rather then adding all changed files.
+Introduce `addFromDirectory` option for `commitChangesFromRepo` to allow users to specify a subdirectory of the git repository that should be used to add files from, rather then adding all changed files.